SwiftEngineer/serverless-blog/README.md

 So to summarize, why do we use Docker to build and deploy the UI?
 We use it so we can manage dependencies, keep our services portable and save ourselves from some potentially time consuming mistakes.

-## Things to do after you Fork this
+## WARNING TO THOSE WHO FORK THIS:

-1. Add certificate to ACM, and make sure it's in us-east-1
+1. Please.
+Please.
+Please.
+Do not use docker-compose to deploy your stuff.
+Use a CI/CD Pipeline.
+I've said this before and I'll say it again, I'm using docker-compose here just to allow people to deploy the app from start to finish with a single command.
-2. Do the terraform apply
+1. Do the terraform apply
-3. If you bought the cert from someone else besides amazon, you're gonna have to switch up the name servers on that domain.
+1. If you bought the cert from someone else besides amazon, you're gonna have to switch up the name servers on that domain.

 ```
 terraform state show aws_route53_zone.zone